Ailrun/yet-another-emacs-settings/README.md

 ![](https://img.shields.io/badge/Version-0.01.01-lightgrey.svg?style=flat)
 ![](https://img.shields.io/badge/Status-Alpha-yellow.svg?style=flat)

 *THIS REPO IS ON ALPHA.
-EVEN IF YOU USE THIS, THERE MIGHT BE SOME ISSUES.*
+IF YOU USE THIS, THERE MIGHT BE SOME ISSUES.*

 ## Description ##
 *Emacs* has so many packages in it.
 Therefore new users of *Emacs* will be confused by mountain of packages and bury *Emacs* for good.